Add-787/loanpred_ML/README.md

 # Import label encoder to encode columns containing strings with numerical values.
+These are transformers that are not intended to be used on features, only on supervised learning targets.

 from sklearn import preprocessing from sklearn.preprocessing import LabelEncoder